80cm to mm: A complete walkthrough to Metric Conversions

 The Conversion: 80cm to mm

 The key to converting 80 centimeters to millimeters lies in understanding the relationship between these two units: 1 centimeter is equal to 10 millimeters (1 cm = 10 mm).
-This means that to convert centimeters to millimeters, we simply multiply the number of centimeters by 10.
+What this tells us is to convert centimeters to millimeters, we simply multiply the number of centimeters by 10.

 80 cm * 10 mm/cm = 800 mm